HertzDevil/MGCInts/README.md

 MGCInts is in very early development stage.
 There might be backward-incompatible changes to the API even if the MML engines are usable in limited contexts.
 See `STATUS.md` for details.

 Also, the compiler does not back up your files right now, nor support non-destructive data insertion.
-Your music data might corrupt other tracks or even other parts of your output file.
+Your music data might corrupt other tracks or even other parts of your output file; however, a properly made engine will guarantee that the written data only affects existing music data.

 ### Features